Find Grad Schools

 910 Yearly Graduations

 San Jose State University comes in at #8 on our list of the most popular colleges offering master's degrees in engineering.
 Each year, around 36,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The engineering program at San Jose State University awarded 910 master's degrees during the 2020-2021 school year.
-Of these students, 38% were women and 32% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 910 people received their master's degree in engineering from San Jose State.
+Of these students, 39% were women and 48% were members of underrepresented racial-ethnic groups.

 #9